Playing Back the Arranger

 To play the Arranger timeline: engage the transport by pressing either SPACE BAR or P, or by clicking the Global Play button.

 To stop the Arranger timeline: disengage the transport by pressing either SPACE BAR or P, or by clicking the Global Stop button.

 The Global Playhead is an indicator of where the transport has most recently played.
 In the Arranger Timeline, it is represented with a vertical black line.
-Whenever the transport is active, the Global Playhead progresses through the Arranger tracks, and its location is noted by the play position display in the window header.
+Whenever the transport is active, the Global Playhead progresses thru the Arranger tracks, and its location is noted by the play position display in the window header.

 The Play Start Marker is the blue, right-facing triangle within the Beat Ruler that indicates where the transport will play from the next time it is engaged.

 To move the Play Start Marker: single-click in the top half of the Beat Ruler.

 Other ways to move the Play Start Marker include:

 Single-click anywhere within the Arranger Timeline with the Pointer tool.

 Click and drag the play position in the window header's display section.